-The Joint Commission recently issued a Sentinel Event Alert, “Physical and verbal violence against health care workers,” which calls attention to the increasing prevalence of workplace violence in the healthcare and social service settings.
 When the Joint Commission issues a Sentinel Event Alert, it is taken seriously by accredited organizations, a warning that they need to immediately focus on and devote resources to the problem in question.
 The alert states that healthcare workers are now four times more likely to be victimized than workers in private industry.
 This workplace violence results in low staff morale, lawsuits, and higher worker turnover.
 It is essential that these industries look into ways of reducing this violence, perhaps through the use of automated risk management tools to save time and have planned out solutions, or with regular check-ins with staff.

 Organizations must begin to look beyond solutions that only increase security and be ready to act when encountering verbal or physical abuse.
 The AvaSys TeleSitter Solution is a technology that is already positioned to identify and direct interventions in attacks on staff.
 Now, with recent advancements in software, AvaSys® assists in the tracking, reporting, and analyzing of workplace violence to reduce the incidence of these events.